appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/connect-to-apis.md

 ## REST API query editor

 The API pane is a user-friendly interface for creating and managing RESTful APIs.
-It supports all standard [REST HTTP methods](https://www.w3schools.in/restful-web-services/rest-methods) and allows you to configure API values in the headers, query parameters, and request body fields.
+It supports all standard [REST HTTP methods](https://www.w3schools.in/restful-web-services/rest-methods) and allows you to configure values in the headers, query parameters, and request body fields.

 ![](</img/create_api_(1).gif>)